 At launch, they used a cool trick to gain more subscribers: HEY asked people to share their stories around email.
 The brand promotes and explains its product values through users’ content:

-Social community engagement and great messaging did their job ㅡ a unique launch of a successful product.
+Implementing the best customer engagement strategies and great messaging did their job ㅡ a unique launch of a successful product.

 It was the end of the year.
 Companies have time to hype with the best annual report.
 But Spotify bets on nostalgia.
 Crafting headlines for an infographic-like page that offered subscribers personalized reviews of their musical decade.

 That wasn’t just a music top, but the stats of individual subscribers.
 Spotify made these infographics shareable, so people posted them on socials.

 Spotify gets all the stars according to our list: the perfect time to market, focus on users, great product experience.